Struct style::values::specified::Attr

 ) -> Result<Attr, ParseError<'i>>

-Parse contents of attr() assuming we have already parsed attr
+Parse contents of attr() assuming we have already parsed attr and are

 within a parse_nested_block()